Every year, we celebrate Women in Construction week from March 7th to March 13th.

 Combating gender discrimination and deconstructing the stigmas within the construction industry are important so that equality can be achieved.
 The NAWIC is a great resource for educating yourself on the struggles women face in the workplace and the industry, in general.
 The NAWIC commits itself to achieving gender equality and provides educational resources and tools to help propel the effort forward.
 Additionally, make sure to create a welcoming, fair environment at your own workplace.
 By treating men and women fairly, you are contributing to an even larger domino effect: showing that women can conduct the same labor and maintain the same roles as men.
 Allow your female counterparts to voice their opinions and contribute to project and business development.

-If you enjoyed this post, sign up for BlueTape today, for free!
+If you enjoyed this post, sign up for BlueTape today!